ImranR98/Landscape/README.md

     - `landscape.docker-compose.yaml`: Defines all services that run on the server (except FRPC).
     - `frpc.docker-compose.yaml`: Defines the FRPC service (this is separate because starting/stopping FRPC can be much riskier than for other services).
     - `landscape-remote.docker-compose.yaml`: Defines all services that run on the remote proxy.
-- In order to have multiple instances of this setup (staging, production, etc.) and protect secret values from being checked in to Git, all environment-specific configuration and/or sensitive information is stored in environment-specific Git-ignored variable fles.
+- In order to have multiple instances of this setup (staging, production, etc.) and protect secret values from being checked in to Git, all environment-specific configuration and/or sensitive information is stored in environment-specific Git-ignored variable files.
     - `template.VARS.sh`: Example file used as a starting point for a user to define their own `VARS.sh` containing environment-specific variables and secrets.
     - For the install script to run, at least one of the following user-defined files must exist (listed in order of preference):
         - `VARS.production.sh`